 Participation in UROP is an intense educational experience that introduces students to the process of research, including writing a proposal, preparing a budget, conducting research, analyzing data, and docmenting the work in a written abstract and presentation.
 Grant funds can be used to purchase supplies and equipment, travel to field sites, cover lab costs, and pay students a small stipend for the hours invested.
 Up to 30 awards are available through UROP each year.
 Details on the application process can be found on the UROP website .

 Students who excel in coursework and research may be recognized as Biology Research Scholars or Associates.
-For program eligibility, students should plan to contact the Research Scholars Advisor no later than their junior year.
+For program eligibility, students should plan to contact the Research Scholars Advisor (see below) no later than their junior year.

 To qualify for the Research Scholars Program: